yup-VARUN/yup-VARUN/README.md

 Hi, nice to see you here!
 I'm **Varun Ahlawat**.
 Currently doing bachelors' in two majors: Computer Science & Physics @GeorgiaStateUniversity.

 - I just built a state-of-the-art RAG(retrieval augmented generation) pipeline application called DiagnAI.
 I am still working on perfecting it out and designing a custom evaluation pipeline for it!
-I'll be super proud of it once I deploy it!
+I'll be proud of it once finished deployment!
 - I'm the president of , Rocket Technologies GSU, started working on:
 ``` bash
 https://github.com/rocket-tech-gsu/HPR_LVL1.git